lab-101010/127.0.0.1/automotive/self-driving-cars/project/self-driving-car-rl-a-z/readme.md

 ## Contribution and pull requests

-feel free to pull request
+Below some few features/tasks to add up.
+So feel free to pull request

     @TODO :
     - classify objects in the road
+      - On kivy UI env we can add/draw new objects, then classify them
+        - passenger crossing the road
+        - another car parked in the road
+        - other objects
+        - signals (too ambitious but why not ? )
-    - add log file for reinforment learning visualization
+    - add log file for reinforment learning visualization and debugging

 # References